-Rotation 2 for me is primary care in a private clinic in the “Chinatown” of Brooklyn and the first week and a half at my new rotation site have been rocky.
+Rotation 2 for me is primary care in a private clinic in the “Chinatown” of Brooklyn and the first week and a half at my new rotation site has been rocky.
 Going in, I knew primary care was going to be different from emergency medicine but I didn’t realize how different.

 There have been a couple obstacles that I’ve had to figure out how to handle, one being my preceptor not being at the clinic to teach me sometimes.
 For example, my preceptor did not show up the first two days I went to the clinic.
 Because he didn’t show up, it was hard to know what I was even supposed to do.
 There’s another guy at the clinic that sees patients but he’s not my preceptor and his approach to seeing patients is different to what I was used to in the ED and is also different to my preceptor’s, which I found out on the third day of the rotation.
 So after two days of learning how this person saw patients and documented patient visits, I had to mentally switch processes under the tutelage of my preceptor.
 My assigned hours start at 10 a.m. but sometimes my preceptor doesn’t show up until the afternoon, so there have been days where in the middle of the day I switch methods to match the person I’m working for.